 Your gum health is absolutely critical in your ability to protect your teeth long-term.
 In fact, periodontal disease is one of the leading causes of tooth loss.
-Each time you visit My Woodbridge Dental in Woodbridge, Virginia, Sachi Patel, DDS, checks your gum health.
-If she does find signs of periodontal disease, she starts you with treatment to protect your oral health.
+Each time you visit My Woodbridge Dental in Woodbridge, Virginia, Kevin J. Salinas, DDS, checks your gum health.
+If he does find signs of periodontal disease, he starts you with treatment to protect your oral health.
 Keep your gums healthy by calling the office or booking an appointment online today.

 Periodontal disease is any disease that affects the health of your gums.
 The earliest phase of periodontal disease is gingivitis, an extremely common oral condition that usually comes with easy-to-miss symptoms.

 Left untreated, gingivitis often develops into periodontitis, a more serious periodontal disease.
 If periodontitis goes unaddressed, it can lead to tooth loss.

 Gingivitis is a mild form of periodontal disease — but that doesn’t mean it’s not a big concern.
 A result of poor oral hygiene, gingivitis causes your gums to get inflamed, leaving them looking red and swollen.
 They might be tender and bleed easily.

 If gingivitis is caught early, proper oral care — including brushing and flossing diligently at home and regularly getting professional teeth cleanings at My Woodbridge Dental — is usually enough to reverse it.
 But left unchecked, it causes your gums to recede and form pockets around your teeth.
 This allows bacteria and debris to collect below your gumline, commonly leading to periodontitis.